COSC3020/theoretical-sorting-aijun-hall-uwyo/README.md

 There is no such thing however as a sorting algorithm that has a general average time complexity of $O(n)$ with completely unknown inputs (the degree to which the input is already sorted or not is not known).

-The best average case with unknown inputs generally for efficient sorting is $O(nlog(n)).
+The best average case with unknown inputs generally for efficient sorting is $O(nlog(n))$.
 So the original claim of this algorithm is dubious.

 - Referenced https://www.geeksforgeeks.org/time-complexities-of-all-sorting-algorithms/ for looking at general sorting algorithm behaviors and runtimes.

+"I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice."